-The potential for public concern over adverse change in scenic/visual quality is appreciable.
+The potential for public concern over adverse change in scenic/visual quality is substantial.
 Affected views are secondary in importance or similar to views commonly found in the region or locale.
-A moderately to highly intense visual impact (Impact Intensity Levels 2 or 3) would be perceived as a significant lessening of visual quality.
+A moderately to highly intense visual impact would be perceived as a significant lessening of visual quality.